-It’s time to add the study of fine art to your Animal Crossing: New Horizons Villager’s growing list of qualities.
-He’s a rare visitor, but the wily fox Jolly Redd is a returning vendor in Animal Crossing: New Horizons, selling masterpieces of “questionable” authenticity.
+The wily fox Redd is a returning vendor in Animal Crossing: New Horizons, selling artistic masterpieces of questionable authenticity.

-To broaden the knowledge of the arts on your island home, here’s how to unlock Redd’s Treasure Trawler, as well as tell whether his gallery of art is fake or real.
+To broaden the knowledge of the arts on your island home, here’s how to unlock Jolly Redd’s Treasure Trawler, as well as tell whether the paintings and statues for sale in his gallery are fake or real.

 All of the pieces are Animal Crossing versions of a world-famous tour-de-force by some of the most respected practitioners in history – including van Gogh, da Vinci, and Rembrandt, as well as classical Japanese artists.